 How has being a student at HLS addressed those concerns?

-I could not have been more wrong.
-While all professors love to stimulate class discussions with thought-provoking questions, which can be daunting at times, they are also incredibly supportive.
-I was amazed by how approachable, dedicated, caring, and humorous all my professors were.
+I quickly learned that HLS took the assembly of a diverse student body very seriously.
+Within days, I met students from all corners of the world and all walks of life – including fellow paratroopers.
+I was amazed by how agreeable, caring, and humorous all my professors were.
 Right on time for the cold weather, one professor even knitted beanies for the entire class.
-The amount of support, both from my cohort and the faculty, has exceeded all of my expectations.
+The amount of support, both from my cohort and the faculty, has exceeded all my expectations.

 How has your military experience helped you at HLS?

-The Army is good at a lot of things, but it’s great at (sometimes forcefully) expanding comfort zones.
+The Army is good at a lot of things, but it is great at (sometimes forcefully) expanding comfort zones.
 If you’re used to waking up early, working hard, and tackling challenges you have never faced before, you’ll do just fine at HLS.
-Being at HLS is far from easy, but no class starts earlier than PT formation, no task is as draining as a long ruck march after Christmas break, and nobody is as ill-tempered as your Sergeant Major.
+Being at HLS is far from easy, but no class starts earlier than PT formation, no task is as exhausting as a forced ruck march after Christmas break, and nobody is as ill-tempered as your Sergeant Major.